eusip/POM/README.md

 | intervals             | word start, word stop | 2          |

-### Level 2: Video label Series
+### Video labels

-Dataset video label series are indexed according to the tuple ('labels', [label name], dimension) where the number of dimensions counts the number of series that comprise a particular label.
+Video labels consist of the tuple ('labels', [label name], dimension) where the number of dimensions count the number of columns that comprise a particular label.

 | label name              | dimensions |
 | ----------------------- | ---------- |